 Debt is the amount that is borrowed from outsiders instead of raising from shareholders.
 This means debt or third party capital creates an obligation to be paid.
 If the company finances its activities with debt, the creditors expect the company to repay interest and principal as promised, failure to which may result in legal actions by the lenders.

 Cost of capital structure depends on the cost of debt.
 In economic downturn, if cost of debt goes up and earnings comes down, company might be in financial distress.
 Financial distress is a situation where company’s management are forced to to makes decisions to satisfy its legal obligations.

 If the company is funded by equity only, company has no legal obligations to pay anything from its earnings.

 Why capital structure matters

+A company may finance its operation by increasing debt or net worth.
 Debt and equity mix of company’s capital structure matters for following reasons;

 - It influence company’s net profits earned for shareholders,

 - It decides whether or not a firm can survive recession or depression.